itsdouges/react-best-modal/README.md

 ## Focus

 * Focus will be trapped inside the modal when mounted.
-You can't disable this.
 * Focus will automatically jump to the modal's first element when mounted, and will return to the previous focused element when unmounted.

 ## Multiple modals (modals in modals)